 - Indigenous Queenslanders comprise 7.7 per cent of individuals hospitalised with a mental disorder (Queensland Health, Aboriginal and Torres Strait Islander Mental Health Strategy 2016-2021).

 Mental health and young Aboriginal and Torres Strait Islanders

 Disconnection from cultural practices, traditions and roles has caused enduring hurt to Aboriginal and Torres Strait Islander people’s identity and sense of belonging to family and community.
 Compromised mental health and wellbeing can have a direct impact on how Aboriginal and Torres Strait Islander children are raised.

 According to the Australian Institute for Health and Welfare, almost a third of Aboriginal and Torres Strait Islander young people experience high or very high levels of distress, which is more than twice the rate of other young Australians.
 Aboriginal and Torres Strait Islander young people are more likely to be hospitalised for mental health and behavioural problems including schizophrenia, alcohol issues and trauma related mental health difficulties.

 Rates of suicide among young Aboriginal Australians are reported as some of the highest in the world.
 Young Aboriginal and Torres Strait Islander men are dying by suicide at a national average of 90.8 deaths per 100,000 population, and Aboriginal and Torres Strait Islander children aged 15-19 years of age are completing suicide at rates markedly higher than non-Aboriginal children of the same age — 5.9 times higher for girls and 4.4 times higher for boys.
-This signals that the mental health of young Aboriginal and Torres Strait Islander Australians is in crisis.

 How colonisation has hurt Aboriginal and Torres Strait Islander peoples’ social and emotional wellbeingNext